tombatossals/angular-leaflet-directive/README.md

 ## How to use it

+Include [angular-simple-logger](https://github.com/nmccready/angular-simple-logger) before Angular-Leaflet js files.
+Logger gets installed as a requirement of Angular-Leaflet with `bower install` or `npm install`.

 You must include the leaflet-directive dependency on your angular module:
 ```
 var app = angular.module("demoapp", ["leaflet-directive"]);